Noel Redding: Later years

 In 1990, Redding and Appleby were involved in a car crash returning home from a concert in Glounthaune.
 Appleby was left brain dead by the accident, with Redding later stating that "she was in intensive care on life support and after four days I had to make the terrible decision of shutting down the machine".
 They had been together for seventeen years and, just two days prior to the accident, Appleby had finished helping Redding co-write his autobiography.

 In 1997, Fender produced the Noel Redding Signature Jazz bass in a signed limited edition of 1000.
-Premiered at the NAMM Show in January 1997, the bass was based on the 1964 Jazz bass which Redding used throughout his time with the Experience.
+Premiered at the NAMM Show in January 1997, the bass was based on the 1965 Jazz bass which Redding used throughout his time with the Experience.
 Redding tracked down the person to whom he had sold the bass some years prior, who agreed to allow Fender to inspect it.
-Redding stating that "Fender got the original bass from him, copied it, and sent me a prototype, and it was exactly the same as my original bass; they did a brilliant job".
+Redding stated that "Fender got the original bass from him, copied it, and sent me a prototype, and it was exactly the same as my original bass; they did a brilliant job".

 After meeting San Francisco musician and songwriter Keith Dion in London during the awarding of an English Heritage Blue Plaque Award in 1997, Redding performed several tours across the United States with Dion's band "3:05 AM".
 Recordings from these tours were released on the UK and European releases "West Cork Tuning" and "Stone Free".
 Video footage from these tours was shown in May 2014 during the now annual Noel Redding Tribute Festival held in Clonakilty each year.
 Positive feedback was also received from the Irish Cultural Minister and the head of the Irish Film Board.